vaginessa/Scribd-Downloader/README.md

 - Documents consisting of a collection of images is straightforward and this script will simply download the induvidual images which can later be combined into a PDF using a suitable software.
 Simple.

 - Actual documents where the text can be selected are hard to tackle.
-If you feed such a PDF in this script, only the text present in PDF will be downloaded.
-I do not know much about JS and since Scribd uses JS to combine text and images for each induvidual page I do not know how it works.
+If you feed such a document in this script, only the text present in document will be downloaded.
+I do not know much about JS and since Scribd uses JS to combine text and images for each induvidual page, I do not yet know how they do it.
 Ideas welcome on combining images and text!

 ## Installation & Usage